Before you travel

 You can also use your debit or credit card to pay for things when you travel abroad, or take money out at ATMs.
 If you are travelling outside the Eurozone, you will be charged for each transaction using your debit card, usually a percentage of the withdrawal, so bear that in mind, especially if you are making a lot of withdrawals.
 Cash advance fees are often charged when you make a withdrawal using a credit card, along with currency conversion rates.

-Our current account comparison has more details of charges that apply when you use your cards abroad.
+Our current account Money Tool has more details of charges that apply when you use your cards abroad.

 Another option is to buy a prepaid foreign exchange card.
 This works the same way as a credit card, but you preload the local currency on to it before you travel.
 The benefit of these include having the protections offered by a credit card, but also being able to choose when you lodge money to the card beforehand to get the best exchange rate.